xzzulz/deathspeak/readme.md

 The deathspeak language employs standard language features,
 but the syntax does not follow common convetions from other
 languages, so it may not seems easy to read at first.
-An special ide is planned, that will allow to learn the
-language on the fly, at near zero cost.

 ## about